Hiroo Onoda: Surrender and return to Japan

 Onoda was thus relieved of duty, and on 10 March 1974 surrendered to Philippine forces at Lubang's radar base.
-On 11 March, a formal surrender ceremony was held by Philippine President Ferdinand Marcos at Malacañang Palace in Manila, in an international media sensation.
+On 11 March, a formal surrender ceremony was held by Philippine President Ferdinand Marcos at Malacañang Palace in Manila, which attracted attention from the international press.
 Marcos granted Onoda a full pardon for any crimes he had committed while in hiding.
-Onoda turned over his sword, a functioning Arisaka Type 99 rifle, 500 rounds of ammunition and several hand grenades, as well as a dagger his mother had given him in 1944 to kill himself if captured.
-Onoda had held out for 28 years, 6 months, and 8 days (10,416 days) after Japan's surrender in 1945.
-Only Private Teruo Nakamura, arrested on 18 December 1974 in Indonesia, held out longer although Nakamura would later pass away in 1979 from lung cancer.
+Onoda turned over his sword, a functioning Type 99 rifle, 500 rounds of ammunition, and several hand grenades, as well as a dagger his mother had given him in 1944 to kill himself if captured.
+He had held out for 28 years, 6 months, and 8 days (10,416 days) after Japan's surrender in 1945.
+Only Private Teruo Nakamura, arrested on 18 December 1974 in Indonesia, held out longer.